-- (5) Builders' Risk Insurance.
+(5) Builders' Risk Insurance.
 Contractor shall maintain Builders' Risk Insurance on an all risk physical loss form in the full value of the Contract Sum as the same may be adjusted by Change Order.
 Coverage shall continue until the Work is accepted by Owner.
 Owner shall be a loss payee on the policy.
 If off site storage is permitted, coverage shall include transit and storage in an amount sufficient to protect property being transported or stored.
-The insurance shall include coverage for loss of use of Owner's property due to fire or other hazards covered by such insurance. - (\$1,000,000), combined single limit bodily injury/property damage with coverage to be in excess of the employer's liability, commercial general liability, and automobile liability insurance required above for each occurrence and in the aggregate.
+The insurance shall include coverage for loss of use of Owner's property due to fire or other hazards covered by such insurance.

+(6) Umbrella Excess Liability Coverage in an amount of not less than One Million Dollars (\$1,000,000), combined single limit bodily injury/property damage with coverage to be in excess of the employer's liability, commercial general liability, and automobile liability insurance required above for each occurrence and in the aggregate.
 Owner shall be listed as an additional insured.
 A waiver of subrogation endorsement shall be obtained in favor of Owner, and a 30 day notice of cancellation endorsement in favor of the Owner.